 The top networks (ABC, CBS, NBC, FOX, and The CW) have ordered over sixty pilots so far, but more could be announced as the season progresses.
 Due to increased orders by streaming channels and year-long programming trends, pilots are shot throughout the year, but the bulk of production tends to happen from January to April.
 For Background Actors and Stand-Ins, pilot season not only offers an influx of a variety of job openings, but the chance to work with different ADs and crew members.
 You never know where new connections and opportunities will lead you.

 To get on set, you’ll need to register with Central Casting.
 We cast hundreds of Background Actors, Stand-Ins, doubles, and other roles every day.
 If you have never registered before, it’s free and easy to get started.
-Check out your nearest office’s Register page for more information on how to become a background actor in your location.
+Check out your nearest office’s Register page for more information on how to become a Background Actor in your location.

 Has it been a while since you registered?
 If so, the best way you can prepare for pilot season is to re-register.
-Everyone who has registered with Central Casting must re-register every two years to be eligible to work on the projects we cast.
+Everyone who has registered with Central Casting must re-register every three years to be eligible to work on the projects we cast.
 Remember, Re-Registration is only for registered talent, if you have not registered before, you must first complete the online registration process.

 You can learn more about Re-Registration in our article, When Should I Re-Register and Update?
 If you’re ready to come in, check your location’s calendar for upcoming sessions.
 Reservations may be required depending on your location.